Correspondences and Elevation at the San Diego Art Institute

 Correspondences and Elevation

-An Installation of Paintings
+An Installation of Paintings 40’x12′

-For each painting: acrylic on canvas
+Each painting: acrylic on canvas

-created between 2007 and 2010
+Created between 2007 and 2010

-San Diego Art Institute / Balboa Park / San Diego, CA
+Exhibited at the San Diego Art Institute / Balboa Park / San Diego, CA

 June 18 – July 18, 2010

 I am profoundly attached to empty landscapes and spaces.
 This attachment was given to me by my father at a young age.
-“The Flower of Evil”, where one can find “Elevation” and “Correspondences” was the first book of poems my father gave to me when I was in my early teens.
+“The Flower of Evil”, where one can find “Elevation” and “Correspondences,” was the first book of poems my father gave to me when I was in my early teens.
 I read “Elevation” at his funeral.

 These two poems are a hymn to nature and also carry nostalgia and sadness for a lost paradise, which echoes what is happening right now in the Gulf of Mexico..

 I take photos wherever I go.
 I then work these photos in Photoshop, keeping only the essential elements.
-In the end I paint the images on large canvases.
+In the end, I paint the images on large canvases.

 Each element is a result of my experiments with outdoor spaces.
 This exhibition is an opportunity for me to experiment with bringing these elements into a relationship with indoor space.